HashCookies/hashcookies.github.io/_posts/2015-03-26-the-hash-cookies-studio.markdown

-So we'll keep traveling.
+So we'll keep travelling.
 We do have a pretty decent place that you can now come visit

 ![After pic of the studio]({{ site.http://hashcooki.es/ }}/assets/images/hashcookies-studio-after.jpg)